arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

 .. literalinclude:: ../../python/example/single_cell_bluepyopt_l5pc.py
    :language: python
    :dedent:
-   :lines: 49-102
+   :lines: 51-92

 Running the simulation
 ----------------------

-We can now create and run a simulation with
+We can now run a simulation with

 .. literalinclude:: ../../python/example/single_cell_bluepyopt_l5pc.py
    :language: python
    :dedent:
-   :lines: 104-114
+   :lines: 94-96,100-104

-and visualize the voltage trace for the measurement on the apical dendrite of the layer-5 pyramidal cell.
+and visualize the voltage trace for the measurement on the apical dendrite of the layer-5 pyramidal cell that is available through ``sim.samples(handle)``.

 .. figure:: single_cell_bluepyopt_l5pc_bAP_dend1.svg
     :width: 600